dpays/esteem8app.github.io/docs/work-the-system/definition/system-definition.md

 For exemple for "Add app users" systems and interactions a strategy will be made this way above:

-Add app user [1] -> Optimze convertion rate between steem and the application :
+Add app user [1] -> Optimze convertion rate between steem users and the application users :
  * Optimize the way that publications are posted : STEEM publications visitor -> APP STEEM publications visitor.
  * Optimize the content of publications : APP STEEM publications visitor -> APP visitor.
  * Optmize the content of the APP : APP visitor -> APP users